 The Executive Director provides an accounting of activity in the areas of Board Governance, Leadership & Management, Financial Performance & Viability, Communications, and Planning & Coordination.
-The Personnel Evaluation Committee (PEC) creates packet guidelines, similar in structure to the Nomination Packet guidelines utilized by the Elections Committee, to foster organization of the materials submitted for review.
+The packet guidelines contained in the NARST Handbook facilitate the organization of the materials submitted for review.

-- 1. For each domain the Executive Director self-evaluates (e.g., commendable, satisfactory, and unsatisfactory) and provides samples of evidence to support self-evaluation.
-In the packet guidelines, PEC designates the maximum number of evidentiary pieces for each area. - 2.
-Approximately 6 weeks prior to the submission deadline, PEC asks the Executive Director to identify one person in the areas of Communications and Planning & Coordination with whom s/he has worked closely and provide contact information for the identified individuals.
-PEC or a PEC designee elicits information from these individuals about the performance of the Executive Director in the areas of Communications and Planning & Coordination (e.g., conversation, elicit one-page letter, etc.) and documents this information as part of the evaluation process. - 3.
-PEC provides an executive summary (approximately one page) of the evaluation materials along with the evaluation packet submitted by the Executive Director and circulates by way of the secure
+1. The packet guidelines address five areas: Board Governance, Leadership and Management, Financial Performance and Viability, Communications, and Planning and Coordination.
+The Executive Director self-evaluates (e.g., commendable, satisfactory, and unsatisfactory) and provides samples of evidence to support self-evaluation.
+In the packet guidelines, PEC designates the maximum number of evidentiary pieces for each area.

+2. Approximately 6 weeks prior to the submission deadline, PEC asks the Executive Director to identify one person in the areas of Communications and Planning & Coordination with whom s/he has worked closely and provide contact information for the identified individuals.
+PEC or a PEC designee elicits information from these individuals about the performance of the Executive Director in the areas of Communications and Planning & Coordination (e.g., conversation, elicit one-page letter, etc.) and documents this information as part of the evaluation process.

+3. PEC reviews and discusses the packet submitted by the Executive Director and generates an initial assessment independent of feedback provided by the Board of Directors.